Killing of Chandra Levy: Dropped charges

 In November 2015, prosecutors told a D.C.
 Superior Court judge that their office had failed to turn over documents to the defense before the defendant's first trial.
 In December 2015, defense attorneys argued in new court filings that the charges should be dismissed because of those errors.

 Specifically, the defense argued that they had only received two of three pages of a memo detailing prosecutors' contacts with Morales.
 At trial he had testified that he had never cooperated with law enforcement prior to the Levy case.
 The missing first page noted that he had previously approached law enforcement to discuss gang activity, including the actions of gangs to which he belonged.
 The defense argued this information had been purposely withheld from them, as it might suggest that Morales had shaded his testimony to gain favor with prosecutors.

 On July 28, 2016, prosecutors announced that they would not proceed with the case against Guandique and would, instead, seek to have him deported.
 According to The Washington Post, prosecutors lost confidence in the case after learning that Morales, who now lives in Maryland, was secretly recorded admitting lying on the witness stand during the 2010 trial.
 Babs Proller, the woman who made the recording, turned it over to the police.
 The U.S. Attorney's Office said only that based on new information that had come to light during the previous week, there was no longer enough evidence to go forward with the retrial.
-In episode 3 of "An American Murder Mystery" on the case, it is mentioned that in March 2017 Guandique lost his bid to remain in the United States and was deported to his native El Salvador in May.
+In March 2017, Guandique lost his bid to remain in the United States and was deported to his native El Salvador in May.